-- Must avoid creating nuisance conditions
+- Must avoid creating nuisance conditions.

-- Operation must protect public health and the environment
+- Operation must protect public health and the environment.

-Small-site administrators must check with local government for any requirements that might impact operations.
+Administrators of small sites must check with local government for any requirements that might impact operations.

 - Seepage from compost should not run off into public or private streets, storm sewers, drainage ditches, streams, or lakes.